townteki/dtdb/README.md

 # Quick notes for installation

 - Go into the directory where your server will reside
-- Fork the repo and clone it: `git clone https://github.com/yourname/netrunnerdb`
+- Fork the repo and clone it: `git clone https://yourname@bitbucket.org/yourname/dtdb.git`
-- This creates a directory named netrunnerdb.
+- This creates a directory named dtdb.
 This has to be your apache DOCROOT.
 - Go into it.
 - Install Composer: `curl -s http://getcomposer.org/installer | php`
 - Install the vendor libs: `php composer.phar install`